Maternity leave scheme

 3. Maternity leave

-3.1 Every pregnant employee is entitled to at least 26 weeks Ordinary Maternity Leave (OML), regardless of length of service.
+3.1 Every pregnant employee is entitled to at least 26 weeks Ordinary Maternity Leave (OML).
 The contract of employment continues during OML.
 During her OML period the employee will continue to receive all her contractual benefits other than salary or wages.
-Maternity pay is detailed in paragraph 9 - Maternity pay - below.
+Maternity pay is detailed in paragraph 9 below.

-3.2 An employee who has completed 26 weeks’ continuous employment by the beginning of the 14th week before the expected week of childbirth is entitled to 26 weeks Additional Maternity Leave (AML).
+3.2 Every employee who is entitled to OML is also entitled to Additional Maternity Leave (AML).
 AML begins at the end of OML.
 Some terms of the contract continue during AML.

-3.3 In order to take advantage of the right to OML and AML (if qualified) the employee must give the proper notification (see paragraph 4 - Notice periods).
+3.3 In order to take advantage of the right to OML and AML (if qualified) the employee must give the proper notification (see paragraph 4).

 4. Notice periods

-4.1 No later than the end of the 15th week before her expected week of childbirth (or as soon as is reasonably practicable) the employee must complete the Statement of Intention (see Annex A - Statement of intention and undertaking to repay payment) notifying the employer of:
+4.1 No later than the end of the 15th week before her expected week of childbirth (or as soon as is reasonably practicable) the employee must complete the Statement of Intention (see Annex A) notifying the employer of:

 - The expected date of childbirth